JoaoFerreira10/Vidly/README.md

 # Vidly
-Movie Store project from the course: The Complete ASP.NET MVC 5 Course
+Movie Store project from the course: The Complete ASP.NET MVC 5 Course from www.udemy.com